Thor's Hammers

 Vatnsdalur Hammer

 The original of this Hammer was found in Vatnsdalur, Iceland.
-It's one of the few Hammers from Iceland.
-The construction is very similar to the Hesselbjerg Hammer below.
+It's one of the veryfew Hammers from Iceland.
 It's made of quite thin sheet silver, and is about 1 3/4" tall with the ring.
-Imported from Sweden, the price is $21.
+Imported from Sweden,

 Forging Hammer

-#RF-1; This is a solid three dimensional casting, with a quite a bit of weight.
+#RF-1; This is a solid three dimensional casting.
 It's a bit more than 1 1/2 inches not including the added ring.
 With the ring it's about 2 1/4". tall and has quite a bit of weight.

 Thor's Head Hammer